aa-ag/linuxfromthecommandline/log.md

 - `ls -l Desktop/example.csv` to show specific file
 - `ls -ld Desktop/` to show permissions - result would be `drwxr-xr-x 3...` where `d` is `directory`, `rwx` is `read, write & execute` for the user (me/you);  the second batch `r-x` is `read, execute` for a group, and then `r-x` is `read, execute` for anyone.
 - `ls -l -a` to show all files, including hidden files that start with `.`
+- `ls -l .` to show root
+- `ls -l ..` to show one dir above
+- `cd` on its own sends you to your home dir